 Points for education will only be awarded for your highest level of education indicated in the registration.
 For example, if you have a bachelor's and a master's degree, you will only be awarded points for your master's degree.

 You must have successfully completed your education in order to claim these points.
 Partial completion will not be recognized.

-Duration of study must exceed 6 months.
-This six month requirement is separate from category specific requirements.
+The duration of study must exceed 6 months.
+This six month requirement is separate from category-specific requirements.

-You will receive bonus points if you:
+You will receive bonus points if:

-- completed your post-secondary education within B.C. - please note that language training (e.g. an English as a Second Language or ESL program, for example) does not qualify for bonus points - your education is not eligible for bonus points if it is a distance education learning program - completed your post-secondary education within Canada - please note that language training (e.g. an English as a Second Language or ESL program, for example) does not qualify for bonus points - your education is not eligible for bonus points if it is a distance education learning program - complete an education credential assessment through the identified qualified suppliers - obtain a trades certification that has been verified through the Industry Training Authority
+- the highest level of education indicated in the registration is completed at a post-secondary institution within B.C. - please note that language training (e.g. an English as a Second Language or ESL program, for example) does not qualify for bonus points - your education is not eligible for bonus points if it is a distance education learning program

+- the highest level of education indicated in the registration is completed at a post-secondary institution within Canada, outside of B.C. - please note that language training (e.g. an English as a Second Language or ESL program, for example) does not qualify for bonus points - your education is not eligible for bonus points if it is a distance education learning program